Glockenbeat/training-session/Readme.md

 # React Workshop

 This is part of a React workshop with multiple lessons.

-In order to not spoil any of the lessons or results the readme has been removed.
+NOTE: Example implementation not done yet!

+## This lesson

+#### Tasks

+- Add a database to the docker setup
+- Add a post route which can be used to store additional pokemon in the database
+- Replace the JSON data store in the GET route and read pokemons from the database instead